wolfmanjm/kivy-smoothie-host/README.md

 # kivy-smoothie-host
-A Smoothie host, written in Kivy for running on rpi with touch screen.
+A Smoothie host, written in Kivy for running on rpi with touch screen or on a desktop.

 This is a work in progress

 This uses python >= 3.4.3

+Use an RPI-3 Model B or B+, or the RPI-3 Model A+ with RPI touch screen.
+Also runs on pretty much any Linux desktop (and maybe Mac or Windows if Kivy runs on them).

 ## Goal
-The goal here is to have a small touch screen host that can run a smoothie and is better than an LCD Panel, and almost as good as a host PC running pronterface.
+The goal is to have a small touch screen host that can run a smoothie and is better than an LCD Panel, and almost as good as a host PC running pronterface.
 It is not meant to be a replacement for say Octoprint whose goals are different.
+A secondary goal is to have a decent smoothie aware desktop host to replace Pronterface, that has good support for CNC tasks as well as 3D printing.

 (*UPDATE* there is now a desktop layout setting that makes it more usable on a regular desktop, it has been tested on various linux machines but should run anywhere that python3 and kivy will run).

 An RPI with 7" touch screen is about the same price as the better LCD panels, and makes a great standalone controller for a 3D printer.

-I have had a 10" linux tablet called a pengpod running my delta printer for years as the only Host, it runs a hacked version of Pronterface to make it more tolerable to use on a touch screen.
-However Pengpods are no longer available and there are no other linux tablets I can find.
-A raspberry PI with touch screen is pretty close.

-I was running with the very first RPI model A, but it runs pretty slowly.
-I upgraded to an RPI-3 Model B and it runs much better, so I recommend them they are only about $10 more expensive.
-Also the RPI-3 Model A+ runs pretty well, and is about $10 cheaper than the B+.

 ## Usage